Donsuculentas

 <tc>Aeonium "Moon in the water"</tc> variegated

-Aeonium "Moon in the Water" variegated - Origin: China
+Aeonium "Moon in the Water" variegated - Origin: Don Suculentas

-The variegated Aeonium “Moon in the Water” is a mutation obtained from A. ‘Cornish Rose’ or A. ‘Plum Purdy’, belonging to the group of variegated aeonium collections selected for their chromatic evolution.
+The Aeonium “Moon in the Water” variegated is a mutation obtained from A. ‘Cornish Rose’ or A. ‘Plum Purdy’, belonging to the group of variegated aeonium collections most appreciated for their seasonal chromatic evolution.
+During winter and in conditions of lower light, it develops leaves with an intense green central band accompanied by cream or pale yellow margins, maintaining a luminous and balanced appearance within the rosette.

 | 🌞 Light | 💧 Watering | 🌱 Difficulty | 📈 Growth |